TeamMsgExtractor/msg-extractor/README.rst

 refer to the usage information provided from the program's help dialog:
 ::

-    usage: extract_msg [-h] [--use-content-id] [--validate] [--json] [--file-logging] [-v] [--log LOG] [--config CONFIGPATH] [--out OUTPATH] [--use-filename] [--dump-stdout] [--html] [--pdf] [--wk-path WKPATH] [--wk-options [WKOPTIONS ...]] [--prepared-html] [--charset CHARSET] [--raw] [--rtf] [--allow-fallback]
+     usage: extract_msg [-h] [--use-content-id] [--json] [--file-logging] [-v] [--log LOG] [--config CONFIGPATH] [--out OUTPATH] [--use-filename] [--dump-stdout] [--html] [--pdf] [--wk-path WKPATH] [--wk-options [WKOPTIONS ...]]
-                       [--skip-body-not-found] [--zip ZIP] [--save-header] [--attachments-only] [--skip-hidden] [--no-folders]
+                        [--prepared-html] [--charset CHARSET] [--raw] [--rtf] [--allow-fallback] [--skip-body-not-found] [--zip ZIP] [--save-header] [--attachments-only] [--skip-hidden] [--no-folders] [--skip-embedded] [--extract-embedded]
-                       [--skip-embedded] [--extract-embedded] [--skip-not-implemented] [--out-name OUTNAME | --glob] [--ignore-rtfde]
+                        [--overwrite-existing] [--skip-not-implemented] [--out-name OUTNAME | --glob] [--ignore-rtfde] [--progress] msg [msg ...]
-                       [--progress]
-                       msg [msg ...]

-    extract_msg: Extracts emails and attachments saved in Microsoft Outlook's .msg files. https://github.com/TeamMsgExtractor/msg- extractor
+     extract_msg: Extracts emails and attachments saved in Microsoft Outlook's .msg files. https://github.com/TeamMsgExtractor/msg-extractor

      positional arguments:
        msg                   An MSG file to be parsed.

-    optional arguments:
+     options:
        -h, --help            show this help message and exit --use-content-id, --cid
                              Save attachments by their Content ID, if they have one.
 Useful when working with the HTML body.
-      --validate            Turns on file validation mode.
-Turns off regular file output.
        --json                Changes to write output files as json.
        --file-logging        Enables file logging.
 Implies --verbose level 1.
        -v, --verbose         Turns on console logging.
 Specify more than once for higher verbosity.
        --log LOG             Set the path to write the file log to.
        --config CONFIGPATH   Set the path to load the logging config from.
        --out OUTPATH         Set the folder to use for the program output.
 (Default: Current directory) --use-filename        Sets whether the name of each output is based on the msg filename.
        --dump-stdout         Tells the program to dump the message body (plain text) to stdout.
 Overrides saving arguments.
        --html                Sets whether the output should be HTML.
 If this is not possible, will error.
        --pdf                 Saves the body as a PDF.
 If this is not possible, will error.
        --wk-path WKPATH      Overrides the path for finding wkhtmltopdf.
        --wk-options [WKOPTIONS ...]
                              Sets additional options to be used in wkhtmltopdf.
 Should be a series of options and values, replacing the - or -- in the beginning with + or ++, respectively.
-For example: --wk-options "+O Landscape" --prepared-html       When used in conjunction with --html, sets whether the HTML output should be prepared for embedded attachments.
+For example: --wk-options "+O Landscape"
+       --prepared-html       When used in conjunction with --html, sets whether the HTML output should be prepared for embedded attachments.
        --charset CHARSET     Character set to use for the prepared HTML in the added tag.
 (Default: utf-8) --raw                 Sets whether the output should be raw.
 If this is not possible, will error.
        --rtf                 Sets whether the output should be RTF.
 If this is not possible, will error.
        --allow-fallback      Tells the program to fallback to a different save type if the selected one is not possible.
        --skip-body-not-found
                          Skips saving the body if the body cannot be found, rather than throwing an error.
        --zip ZIP             Path to use for saving to a zip file.
        --save-header         Store the header in a separate file.
        --attachments-only    Specify to only save attachments from an msg file.
        --skip-hidden         Skips any attachment marked as hidden (usually ones embedded in the body).
        --no-folders          Stores everything in the location specified by --out.
-Requires --attachments-only and is incompatible with
+Requires --attachments-only and is incompatible with --out-name.
-                            --out-name.
        --skip-embedded       Skips all embedded MSG files when saving attachments.
        --extract-embedded    Extracts the embedded MSG files as MSG files instead of running their save functions.
+       --overwrite-existing  Disables filename conflict resolution code for attachments when saving a file, causing files to be overwriten if two attachments with the same filename are on an MSG file.
        --skip-not-implemented, --skip-ni
                          Skips any attachments that are not implemented, allowing saving of the rest of the message.
        --out-name OUTNAME    Name to be used with saving the file output.
 Cannot be used if you are saving more than one file.
        --glob, --wildcard    Interpret all paths as having wildcards.
 Incompatible with --out-name.
        --ignore-rtfde        Ignores all errors thrown from RTFDE when trying to save.
 Useful for allowing fallback to continue when an exception happens.
        --progress            Shows what file the program is currently working on during it's progress.

 **To use this in your own script**, start by using: